 - (1) The Interstate Commission shall pay or provide for the payment of the reasonable expenses of its establishment, organization, and ongoing activities. - (2) The Interstate Commission may levy on and collect an annual assessment from each member state to cover the cost of the operations and activities of the Interstate Commission and its staff, which must be in a total amount sufficient to cover the Interstate Commission's annual budget as approved each year.
-The aggregate annual assessment amount must be allocated based upon a formula to be determined by the Interstate Commission, which shall promulgate a rule binding upon all member states. - (3) The Interstate Commission may not incur obligations of any kind prior to securing the funds adequate to meet the same, and the Interstate Commission may not pledge the credit of any of the member states except by and with the authority of the member state. - (4) The Interstate Commission shall keep accurate accounts of all receipts and disbursements.
+The aggregate annual assessment amount must be allocated based upon a formula to be determined by the Interstate Commission, which shall promulgate a rule binding upon all member states to the limits as specified herein.

+- (3) The annual assessment applicable to this state may not exceed an amount equal to \$2 multiplied by the latest available number of children of military families in this state. - (4) This state may not be held liable for the payment of any special assessment or other assessment other than the annual assessment in the amount established by subsection (3). - (5) The Interstate Commission may not incur obligations of any kind prior to securing the funds adequate to meet those obligations, and the Interstate Commission may not pledge the credit of any of the member states except by and with the authority of the member state. - (6) The Interstate Commission shall keep accurate accounts of all receipts and disbursements.
 The receipts and disbursements of the Interstate Commission are subject to the audit and accounting procedures established under its bylaws.
-However, all receipts and disbursements of funds handled by the Interstate Commission must be audited yearly by a certified or licensed public accountant, and the report of the audit must be included in and become part of the annual report of the Interstate Commission.
+However, all receipts and disbursements of funds handled by the Interstate Commission must be audited yearly by a certified or licensed public accountant, and the report of the audit must be included in and become part of the annual report of the Interstate Commission. - (7) All expenditures for the state, including withdrawal or dissolution costs, or both, may not exceed an amount of \$5,000 annually.

-25 ARTICLE XV
+ARTICLE XV